szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ### Reproduce things with singularity
-The extreme version of using restricted, well-defined environments is unsing [singularity](https://sylabs.io/docs/) containers.
+The extreme version of using restricted, well-defined environments is using [singularity](https://sylabs.io/docs/) containers.
 Singularity is practically a small machine inside a machine.
 On our server containers are at `/data1/containers`, the most straightforward way to start the Sarek container is like:
 ```